Media Contact 07985 780204

 The ACAS website is very helpful with a guide to best practice regarding grievance and disciplinary procedures.
 They also have a helpline – 08457 47 47 47 Monday to Friday 8 am to 8 pm.

 Check your household insurance to see if you have legal cover in case you need to consult an employment solicitor.
+See Legal Expenses Insurance page for important information regarding your rights.

 Be prepared for the worst.
 The managers now have to show their action was justified.
 Occasionally the outcome is that there is no case to answer.
 I only remember hearing of letters of apology a couple of times and cannot ever remember there being a public announcement to clear the person’s name.